huggingface/blog/big-bench-audio-release.md

 </center>

-At the aggregate level, **GPT-4o** performs **25 percentage points** better than GPT-4o, Realtime Preview (speech to speech).
-The pattern of performance between the models closely mirrors one another, suggesting a performance tax rather than fundamentally different profiles.
-The performance of GPT-4o, Realtime Preview (text to speech) suggests it is the audio output that is potentially driving this degradation.
+Our analysis reveals a substantial performance gap between text reasoning and audio reasoning.
+GPT-4o achieves 87% accuracy in the text-to-text version of the dataset, while its speech-to-speech counterpart (GPT-4o Realtime Preview) reaches 66%.
+The text-to-speech configuration achieves intermediate performance at 75%, indicating that both speech input and speech output are contributing to the performance gap.

-### Speech to Speech Pipelines Currently Outperform Native Audio
+### Speech to Speech Pipelines Currently Outperform Native Audio for Reasoning

 <center>

 </center>

 Traditional pipeline approaches (using Whisper for transcription, GPT-4o for reasoning, and TTS-1 for voice generation) show minimal performance degradation compared to pure text processing.
 This suggests that for applications where reasoning accuracy is critical, pipeline approaches currently offer the optimal balance of performance and audio capability.

+We anticipate that this gap may narrow over time and will continue to test new Speech to Speech models with Big Bench Audio.
+Look out for an update with Speech to Speech mode for Google's Gemini 2.0 Flash soon!

 ## How to Contribute or Get in Touch